| |

 |

-American bombers destroyed the center of Nijmegen in eastern Netherlands on 22 February 1944, mistaken for German territory.
-Three other Dutch cities also fell under attack the same day, victims of an enormously-complex operation gone awry.
-About 800 people died in Nijmegen - as many as in the Nazi destruction of Rotterdam.
+American bombers destroyed the center of Nijmegen on 22 February 1944.
+Three other Dutch cities fell under attack the same day.
+16:40 10/17/2025 About 800 people died in Nijmegen - as many as in the Nazi destruction of Rotterdam.
 Thousands lay wounded.
 Enschede, Arnhem, Deventer - all near the border - also suffered American bombardment.
-For many Dutch, this was worst day of World War II.

 _

-The attack was at the end of a quest for targets of opportunity after a failed mission over Nazi industrial sites.
+The attack was at the end of a quest for targets of opportunity after a failed mission over a Nazi aircraft factory in Gotha.
 It struck Nijmegen from a clear sky at 1:30 in the afternoon, obliterating most of the inner city and eliminating its train station.
-The "jewel of Holland," arguably the oldest Dutch city, fell into rubble in a few minutes of intense bombardment.
+The "jewel of Holland," arguably the oldest Dutch city, fell into rubble in a few minutes.

-"Operation Argument," the mission that went awry on that day, was an immensely complicated plan - the largest Allied bombing run to that date - intent upon the total destruction of Nazi air capability.
+"Operation Argument" - the largest Allied bombing run to that date - was an immensely complicated plan intent upon the destruction of Nazi air capability in preparation for D-Day.
 Hundreds of bombers were to fly in coordinated groups of smaller coordinated groups in a pattern of movement that would be difficult on a clear day in peacetime.

-The mission would require specific weather conditions - a deck of clouds over England and clear skies over Germany.
-The clouds would obscure the formation of battle-groups, and clear skies would allow visual targeting.
-Plans would be tightly synchronized between thousands of people and would wait for a command based upon prediction of the weather.
+The mission would await specific weather conditions - a deck of clouds over England and clear skies over Germany.
+Clouds obscure formation of battle-groups, and clear skies allow visual targeting.
+Plans would be tightly synchronized between thousands of people and would await a command based upon a weather forecast.

 |